|Other MA Resources|

 Dukes County was established twice, the first was by New York on November 1, 1683 until 1691 and the second time by Massachusetts on June 22, 1695 from Martha's Vineyard and the Elizabeth Islands, which had been part of Dukes County, New York until Massachusetts gained it in 1691.
-The county was named for Dukes County, New York, the land at one time was literally the possession of the Duke of York.

 Where can find Dukes County Birth, marriage, Divorce and Death Records?